forresst/divide-lines/README.md

 ### divideLines(input)

-Divide the lines of a string in a lines object array Returns a `array`.
+Divide the lines of a string in a lines object Returns a `object`.

 #### input